jkudlerflam/jkudlerflam.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

 I am a theoretical physicist and currently a Marvin L. Goldberger Member at the Institute for Advanced Study in Princeton, NJ.
-Before that, I was a postdoctoral fellow at the Princeton Center for Theoretical Science.
+I was previously a postdoctoral fellow at the Princeton Center for Theoretical Science.
 I received my Ph.D. in Physics from the University of Chicago, where I worked under the guidance of Shinsei Ryu.

 My research focuses on quantum many-body systems, quantum field theory, and quantum gravity.
 I use tools from quantum information theory to explore two closely connected questions: